 Rising with Sumo at 0400, I brewed coffee.
 Reb doubled his production of doughnuts and prepped trays of biscuits.
 Sumo improvised a creamy sausage gravy, and that was breakfast (doughnuts, biscuits with gravy, coffee and assorted canned juices).

 The squad leader (Bart) from India Company was first in and first out of the mess hall; I joined him as I said goodbye to Sumo and Reb.
-He helped me attach my rucksack to one of the Kilo trucks, and we headed down the road to Route 4.
+He helped me attach my rucksack to the sideboards of one of the Kilo battery trucks, and we headed down the road to Route 4.
 The road sweep began, and the engineers led the way, followed by an Amtrac.
 We spread out in increments of 10 yards and occasionally stopped to take a knee.
 It was slow going.

 The sun was rising to our backs, and the day-old full moon was sitting on Charlie Ridge, smiling down on us.
 We reached the halfway point at 0900, where the engineers and Amtracs reversed direction.
 The convoy moved slightly faster now, but it was still a slow pace.
 The truck with my rucksack pulled alongside; Corporal Diaz was riding shotgun.
 He recognized me and gave a thumbs up.
 BOOOM!